Macbeth (1971 film): Plot

-After Macduff flees to England, Ross leaves Fife's castle doors open, so Macbeth's murderers can kill Lady Macduff and the rest of the family and servants.
-With nobles fleeing Scotland, Macbeth chooses a new Thane of Cawdor, bestowing the title on Seyton over Ross.
-Disappointed, Ross joins Malcolm and Macduff in England, where the English King has committed forces led by Siward to overthrowing Macbeth and installing Malcolm on the Scottish throne.
+Ross is sent to Fife to direct the slaughter of Macduff, however, Macduff has gone to England.
+Ross enters Fife castle pretending to be a friend, but leaves the heavy castle doors open, allowing Macbeth's gang of murderers in to kill Lady Macduff, the children and servants.
+With nobles fleeing Scotland, Macbeth chooses a new Thane of Fife, bestowing the title on Seyton over Ross.
+Disappointed, Ross leaves Scotland to join Malcolm and Macduff in England.
+They welcome him, unaware of his treachery.
+The English King has allied with Malcolm, committing forces led by Siward to overthrow Macbeth and install Malcolm on the Scottish throne.

 The English forces invade, covering themselves by cutting down branches from Birnam Wood and holding them in front of their army to hide their numbers as they march on Macbeth in Dunsinane.
 When the forces storm the castle, Macduff confronts Macbeth, and during the sword fight, Macduff reveals he was delivered by Caesarean section.
-Macduff beheads Macbeth, and Ross presents the crown to Malcolm.
-Meanwhile, Donalbain, out riding, encounters the witches.
+Macbeth then fights Macduff, before the latter knocks him through a staircase bannister and uses the chance to behead him.
+Ross declares Malcolm the King of Scotland, whilst Donalbain is silently followed by the witches.